Statement of Purpose: Student Guidelines for Success

 Portable Document Format (PDF) is a format that scholars and researchers use when publishing their works.
 Basically, if students use these texts as sources of evidence in their writing assignments, they must cite them as per the rules of the applicable format.
 In essence, the rules on how to cite a PDF article are different for APA, MLA, Chicago/Turabian, and Harvard papers.
 In this case, the difference is not only in citation features but also in their arrangements.
 In all of the four formats, essential citation elements are the author’s name, the year of publication, the PDF article’s title, the journal’s title (including its volume and issue numbers), and the PDF article’s page range, including links to these files or DOI numbers.

 Students and researchers use different strategies to find evidence to back up their claims and arguments when writing an academic text, such as a research paper, an essay, a Master’s thesis, or a dissertation.
-Basically, one of these strategies is finding scholarly articles in the PDF format published in online platforms, including websites and databases.
-Also, the most readily available texts in these platforms are PDF (Portable Document Format) articles, which can be scholarly or not.
+Basically, one of these strategies is finding scholarly articles in PDF format published on online platforms, including websites and databases.
+Also, the most readily available texts on these platforms are PDF (Portable Document Format) articles, which can be scholarly or not.
 Hence, students need to learn how to cite a PDF article in different writing formats, such as APA, MLA, Chicago/Turabian, or Harvard styles.

-To ensure their writing passes the test of credibility as academic texts, students and researchers prefer to use scholarly, peer-reviewed journal articles in the PDF format.
+To ensure their writing passes the test of credibility as academic texts, students and researchers prefer to use scholarly, peer-reviewed journal articles in PDF format.
 Sometimes, writers have to provide an attachment of sources that they have used to gather information to strengthen their claims and arguments.
 In this case, using PDFs helps accomplish this goal.
 On where to use, students and researchers must determine the purpose of their writing.
-As indicated, when writing an academic text, a writer should use scholarly journal articles published in the PDF format.
+As indicated, when writing an academic text, a writer should use scholarly journal articles published in PDF format.
 On how to use, a student or researcher only needs to take information from a PDF article and cite it as a direct quote or paraphrase it.
 In turn, academic writing standards require writers to cite such sources according to rules of the applicable format.

 When citing a PDF article as a source in APA 7, a student should use both in-text and reference citations.
 Firstly, APA in-text citations appear in the main text as a parenthesis, while reference entries must be on the reference list.
 Basically, reference citations capture the author’s name (last name, first and middle name’s initials), the publication year, the title of the PDF article, the title of the journal, journal’s volume and issue numbers, the page range, and the link where it is taken or DOI number.
 In contrast, in-text citations capture the author’s last name and the year of publication.
 Also, the PDF article’s title must in a sentence case.
 In turn, if the PDF article has more than twenty, the citation should use an ellipsis (…) after the first nineteen authors and before the last author.
 Besides, the ellipsis covers for many authors of the text not indicated in the citation entry.